scinth/portfolio/README.md

 - bottom navigation on mobile
 - swipe navigation on mobile
-- random push animation on page navigation
+- random push animation on section navigation
-- page navigation using arrow keys
+- section navigation using arrow keys

 <br />